 - The first option is by rental car (around US $30-$50 per day), which should take you around 2h30min.
 We love renting our cars through Cheapo Air as they offer super competitive prices.
-It is also very easy to compare prices of the various car rental agencies on the one page.
+It is also very easy to compare the prices of the various car rental agencies on one page.

 - Our preferred method is to grab a Round-trip Shuttle Service to Pompeii.
 The shuttle is comfortable and air-conditioned.
-The shuttle is for a Rome to Pompeii day trip duration for 11 hours and will cost you US $60.71 per person.
+The shuttle is for a Rome to Pompeii day trip duration of 11 hours and will cost you US $60.71 per person.

-- The third method is by train from Rome to Pompeii, but this option will takes much longer.
+- The third method is by train from Rome to Pompeii, but this option will take much longer.
 The Rome to Pompeii train will cost you anywhere from US $18, but typically it will set you back by around US $50 one way.
 The journey from Rome to Pompeii by train will take you around 3 hours.

 - Lastly, you also have the option of catching an internal flight.
 There are no direct flights to Pompeii, so you will have to book the flight from Rome to Naples (50min duration and around US $100 in cost).
 And from there catch the 43 min train to Pompeii.

 Buy an audio guide to tour Pompeii or join one of the tours of Pompeii.
 We did neither and we got lost as a result.
 We also could not find some of the sights we desperately wanted to see in Pompeii.
-Do yourself a favour and get a tour and learn more about Pompeii's fascinating history!
+Do yourself a favor and get a tour and learn more about Pompeii’s fascinating history!

 Skip-The-Line Walking Pompeii Tour Guide

 If you are happy to make your own way to Pompeii, you might like to grab this Skip-The-Line and 2-Hour Pompeii guided tour combo.
 The guide will lead you down ancient roads to experience what an everyday Roman town was like before it was destroyed by Mount Vesuvius.
-In my opinion 2 hours is just the right amount of time in Pompeii and I think this is a brilliant way to see this site.
+In my opinion, 2 hours is just the right amount of time in Pompeii and I think this is a brilliant way to see this site.

 Skip-The-Line Private Tours of Pompeii

 For those who love private tours, you can’t go past this popular Pompeii Skip-The-Line 2-Hour Private Guided Tour.
 Learn about this incredible historic site at your own pace.
 Spanish, English, French, German & Italian guides are available.
-We personally love private tours, especially as we generally travel with our kids and this particular tour is a favourite of ours!
+We personally love private tours, especially as we generally travel with our kids and this particular tour is a favorite of ours!
 Get more info on the tour here.